ha0ye/writing.R.packages/README.md

 R packages are a powerful way to share code and data across your individual projects, with colleagues, or even with the broader scientific community.
 They can also form the basis for a Research Compendium to share data analysis work reproducibly.
-This workshop will introduce the basics of creating custom R packages for personal use and for sharing!
+This workshopand demo will introduce the basics of creating custom R packages for personal use and for sharing!

 ## Learning Outcomes